yusuken64/FantasyReddit/client/staticRestyleCode/README.md

 ## staticRestyleCode

-A directory where I will upload the landing page once it's complete, ... and where I will continue to work on the other pages of the website.
+A directory where I will upload the landing page once it's complete,
+.. and where I will continue to work on the other pages of the website.

-Pull requets & git logs will reveal what changes occur for you ... to integrate via React.
+Pull requests & git logs will reveal what changes occur for you
+.. to integrate via React.

 ## Todo: